 You can read everything, or you can scroll to the section(s) you're interested in.
 You'll also find some links to other pages on my website that expand even more on a couple topics for those who enjoy reading/seeing more.

 My journey is to create photography that is about something, not of something.
 Whether consciously or not, I ask myself, what do I want this image to feel like?

 It's my responsibility to find the best way to present the meaning of what I'm interpreting with my camera.
-My vision collaborates with the camera (and the endless variety of shutter speeds, apertures, focal lengths, and compositions) and the digital darkroom to create meaningful images.
+My vision collaborates with the camera (including digital or film choice, and the endless variety of shutter speeds, apertures, focal lengths, and compositions) and the digital darkroom to create meaningful images.

 The process of photographing is very freeing for me.
-Creating images brings me the illusion of control, but also can open me to new ideas when I can't control what I envision.
 Creating an image allows me to express ideas or emotions much like an actor can when they become another character; I can express beauty, sadness, or anything I want, which can be very liberating.
 I also derive a revitalizing energy from the entire process of my art: from idea to the shutter clicking to creativeness on the computer.
 For me, there's nothing better.

 Why do I pick up a camera?